Seated with Christ in Heavenly Places (Eph. 1 v 20-23, 2 v 6-10).

 All Adam’s descendants are faced with the same test: to seek and be guided by God’s Tree of Life and Love as one of His children or do the opposite and serve the lord who hates and rules by fear in a ‘dog eat dog’ world (Gal.
 5 v 13-24).
 Its seductive Tree of Good and Evil (Gen. 3 v 6), like a free gift advert, only gives out of self-interest with the aim of taking much more.
 Lies and Evil are presented as good so the truth and good are replaced with evil (Is.
 5 v 20-24, Lk.
 22 v 3-6).

 Governments that seek to establish their godless kingdoms are automatically invaded and taken over by Satan.
 Potential sons of God are drained of strength and free will.
 They are reduced to a numbered, disposable item as with death camps and algorithms (Rev. 9 v 20-21, 14 v 10-12).
 Artificial intelligence is artificial.
 It gives the answers its programmers want.
-It justifies annulling the individual’s free will so they will walk passively from a dream world into Satan’s abattoir.

-This most powerful, god-like, overseeing or covering spirit (Ezk.
-28 v 12-19) thought it should rule over God’s creation.
+As the first and most magnificent created being, who oversaw the waking up of the universe, it thought it should rule over God’s creation.
 When it saw Adam it refused to serve such a pathetic being as a man (Heb.
-1 v 14, 2 v 8).
+2 v 5-15).
 It rebelled, set up its own kingdom and persuaded one third of the angelic host to join it (Rev. 12 v 3-4).

 Within 40 days of being free to choose (Num.
 14 v 34-37, Lk.
 4 v 1-4) Adam decided to please himself and do whatever he thought was good so he accepted the guidance of the lying, anti-God spirit called Satan.
 Satan’s gospel is: “You can change God’s words into whatever you think is good for you.
 If you do what you think is good you will not die but become an immortal” (Gen. 3 v 4-5: but in Satan’s bankrupt kingdom (Rom.
 5 v 21).